Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/rate-limits-and-caching.md

 ```
 <br /><br />

-This will increase overall build time, but can reduce the amount of concurrent requests being made to Experience Edge.
+This will increase overall build time but can reduce the amount of concurrent requests being made to Experience Edge.

 ### Enabling LayoutService/Dictionary Retries

-The JSS SDK and StarterKit for XM Cloud come with a retry mechanism by default to handle Experience Edge rate limit issues that are encountered after all the pior steps have been taken.
+The JSS SDK and StarterKit for XM Cloud come with a retry mechanism by default to handle Experience Edge rate limit issues that are encountered after all the prior steps have been taken.
 This can happen when a lot of pages are published or the site is under a heavy load when pages are revalidated and generated.

 To enable the retry strategy, follow the instructions here: [Enable Retries for Requests to the XM Cloud Experience Edge GraphQL Endpoint](https://doc.sitecore.com/xmc/en/developers/jss/216/jss-xmc/enable-retries-for-requests-to-the-xm-cloud-experience-edge-graphql-endpoint.html).

 When using the default strategy, set the environment variable `GRAPH_QL_SERVICE_RETRIES` to the number of times you want the strategy to retry before an error is returned.
-This strategy has a default back off factor of 2.
+This strategy has a default back-off factor of 2.
 This means that every retry increases the delay before retrying by 2 seconds.

 ### Retries on Component Level Data Fetching